 She is a pharmacist who has to be on her feet a lot.
-She thought this was due to the stress and strain of being on her feet all day.
+She thought the muscular pain was due to the stress and strain of being on her feet all day.

 Then she treated a patient with the same but more severe symptoms who needed vitamin D injections.

-Well, she got tested and her vitamin D level was way too low!!live streaming movie Sing Street 2016
+Well, she got a blood test and her vitamin D level was way too low!!